hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 * `description` - (Optional) A brief description of this resource.

+* `deletion_protection` - (Optional) Enable deletion protection on this instance.
+Defaults to false.

 * `guest_accelerator` - (Optional) List of the type and count of accelerator cards attached to the instance.
 Structure documented below.

 * `labels` - (Optional) A set of key/value label pairs to assign to the instance.